ismailceylan/type.js/readme.md

     }
 });
 ```
 Traits can extend another trait with `uses` method.
-If we want to inherit another one, we can put another use method at the end of the chain.
+If we want to inherit another one, we can put another uses method at the end of the chain.
 We can also rename the inherited trait methods as we wish.
 In the future, when a type uses the final trait, the functions will be included in the type with their changed names.

 ### Creating Types
 ```js